-C. Architecture of Routers
+D. Architecture of Routers

-Both, Quick-Start and XCP, require all routers on the path to be extended beyond basic IP forwarding functionality.
-This is especially challenging for core routers, which have to process up to 125 million packets per second (Mpps) per port in 40 Gbit/s networks.
-Core routers usually have a modular architecture, where packets travel from the ingress line card through the switch fabric to the egress line card.
-The ingress line card performs packet classification and modification (e.g. route lookup, policing), while queue management (e.g. drop tail, active queue management, scheduling) is typically performed on the egress line card.
-Smaller routers, e.g. enterprise routers, typically perform all functions monolithically.
-For more details on router functions and architectures refer to [10], [11].
+Explicit Congestion Control schemes require all routers on the path to be extended beyond basic IP forwarding functionality.
+This is especially challenging for core routers, which have to process up to 150 million packets per second (Mpps) per port in 100 Gbit/s networks.
+Core routers have a modular architecture, where packets travel from the ingress line card through the switch fabric to the egress line card.
+The ingress line card performs packet classification and modification (e.g. route lookup, policing), while queue management (e.g. drop tail, active queue management, scheduling) is performed on the egress line card.
+Smaller routers, e.g. enterprise routers, perform all functions monolithically.
+For more details on router functions and architectures refer to [15], [16].

 For packet throughput at speeds of several Gbit/s it is essential that time critical tasks that apply to every packet are performed very fast.
-These functions of the fast path are therefore handled by specialized hardware, namely ASICs and/or network processors.
-The more flexible network processors integrate several (some models > 100) specialized processing cores for pipelined and/or parallel processing and other specialized hardware units.
-More details on network processors can be found in [11].
-Tasks that have to be performed for a small fraction of packets only, and tasks that demand for more complex processing (e.g. route calculation) are performed on the slow path using General Purpose Processors (GPP).
+These functions of the fast path are therefore handled by specialized hardware, namely Application Specific Integrated Circuits (ASICs), more flexible FPGAs, and/or network processors.
+Network processors integrate several (some models > 100) programmable processing cores and other specialized hardware units.
+More details on network processors can be found in [16].
+Tasks that have to be performed for a small fraction of packets only, or that demand for more complex processing (e. g. route calculation) are performed on the slow path using General Purpose Processors (GPP).